 You can purchase books to give you advice on keeping rabbits and house rabbits.
 The Fur & Feather Magazine Bookshop sell a variety of books: http://www.furandfeather.co.uk/shop.htm or online, Amazon is a good place to look.

 There are also alot of house rabbit websites and forums on the internet which you may also find helpful.

 It is important to have all the correct supplies.
 Click below to see details of what you will need.

 All supplies are available from us and can be collected at the same time as your rabbit.

 We also have Indoor and Outdoor Starter Packs

 I often get asked will my rabbit get lonely and should I get a pair?

 Rabbits like human interaction so if you are able to give your rabbit lots of love and attention then they should not get too lonely.
 If they are kept as a house rabbit this is good as they are always be around you.

-However rabbits do prefer and are happier to have the company of another rabbit and alot of people choose to get a pair to live together.
-I definitely recommend this rather than having one on its own.
+However rabbits are happier when they have the company of another rabbit and a lot of people choose to have a pair to live together.
+I definitely prefer my rabbits to go to new homes in pairs where possible.

 Keeping Two Does Together